numpy/numpy/doc/source/reference/internals.code-explanations.rst

 includes that an ellipsis is added for incomplete indices for example when a two dimensional array is indexed with a single integer.

 The next step depends on the type of index which was found.
-A full integer index will cause a scalar return, or set the scalar in assignments and a single boolean indexing array will call specialized boolean functions.
+If all dimensions are indexed with an integer a scalar is returned or set.
+A single boolean indexing array will call specialized boolean functions.
 Indices containing an ellipsis or slice but no advanced indexing will always create a view into the old array by calculating the new strides and memory offset.
-This view can then either be returned or for assignments filled using :cfunc:`PyArray_CopyObject`.
+This view can then either be returned or, for assignments, filled using :cfunc:`PyArray_CopyObject`.
 Note that `PyArray_CopyObject` may also be called on temporary arrays in other branches to support complicated assignments when the array is of object dtype.

 Advanced indexing
 -----------------

-By far the most complex case is advanced indexing, which may or may not be combined with typical view based indexing (here also integer indices can be interpreted as view based).
+By far the most complex case is advanced indexing, which may or may not be combined with typical view based indexing.
+Here integer indices are interpreted as view based.
 Before trying to understand this, you may want to make yourself familiar with its subtleties.
 The advanced indexing code has three different branches and one special case:
-* There is one indexing indexing array and it, as well as the assignment array, can be iterated trivially.
+* There is one indexing array and it, as well as the assignment array, can be iterated trivially.
 For example they may be contiguous.
-Also the indexing array must be of `intp` type and the value array in assignments of the correct type.
+Also the indexing array must be of `intp` type and the value array in assignments should be of the correct type.
 This is purely a fast path.
-* There are only integer array indices so that no subspace exists.
+* There are only integer array indices so that no subarray exists.
 * View based and advanced indexing is mixed.
-In this case there is a "subspace" defined by the view based indexing (and using the same functionality).
-For example for ``arr[[1, 2, 3], :]`` the subspace is defined by ``arr[0, :]``.
+In this case the view based indexing defines a collection of subarrays that are combined by the advanced indexing.
+For example, ``arr[[1, 2, 3], :]`` is created by vertically stacking the subarrays ``arr[1, :]``, ``arr[2,:]``, and ``arr[3, :]``.
-* There is a subspace but it has exactly one element.
-This case can be handled as if there is no subspace, but needs some care during setup.
+* There is a subarray but it has exactly one element.
+This case can be handled as if there is no subarray, but needs some care during setup.

-The logic deciding what case applies, checking broadcasting and what kind of transposing is necessary is all implemented in `PyArray_MapIterNew`.
+Deciding what case applies, checking broadcasting, and determining the kind of transposition needed are all done in `PyArray_MapIterNew`.
 After setting up, there are two cases.
-If there is no subspace (or it only has one element) no subspace iteration is necessary and an iterator is prepared which iterates all indexing arrays *as well as* the result or value array.
-If there is a subspace, there are three iterators prepared.
-One for the indexing arrays, one for the result or value array (minus its subspace), and one for the subspaces of the original and the result/assignment array.
-The first two iterators give (or allow calculation) of the pointers into the start of the subspace, which then allows to restart the subspace iteration.
+If there is no subarray or it only has one element, no subarray iteration is necessary and an iterator is prepared which iterates all indexing arrays *as well as* the result or value array.
+If there is a subarray, there are three iterators prepared.
+One for the indexing arrays, one for the result or value array (minus its subarray), and one for the subarrays of the original and the result/assignment array.
+The first two iterators give (or allow calculation) of the pointers into the start of the subarray, which then allows to restart the subarray iteration.

-When advanced indices are next to each other tranposing may be necessary.
+When advanced indices are next to each other transposing may be necessary.
 All necessary transposing is handled by :cfunc:`PyArray_MapIterSwapAxes` and has to be handled by the caller unless `PyArray_MapIterNew` is asked to allocate the result.

-After preparation getting and setting is relatively straight forward, though the different modes of iteration need to be considered.
+After preparation, getting and setting is relatively straight forward, although the different modes of iteration need to be considered.
 Unless there is only a single indexing array during item getting, the validity of the indices is checked beforehand.
 Otherwise it is handled in the inner loop itself for optimization.

 Universal Functions